GuyTeichman/RNAlysis/docs/source/rnalysis_user_guide.rst

 For example, we can the function 'filter_percentile' to remove all rows that are above the specified percentile (in our example, 75% percentile) in the specified column (in our example, 'log2FoldChange')::

     >>> d.filter_percentile(0.75,'log2FoldChange')
-    Filtered 5954 features, leaving 17781 of the original 23735 features.
+    Filtered 7 features, leaving 21 of the original 28 features.
 Filtered inplace.

 If we now look at the shape of d, we will see that 5954 rows have been filtered out of the object, and we remain with 17781 rows.
 ::

     >>> d.shape
-    (17781, 6)
+    (21, 6)

 By default, filtering operations on Filter objects are performed in-place, meaning the original object is modified.
 However, we can save the results into a new Filter object and leave the current object unaffected by passing the argument 'inplace=False' to any filtering function within RNAlysis.
 For example::

+    >>> d = filtering.DESeqFilter("tests/test_deseq.csv")
+    >>> d.shape
+    (28, 6)
     >>> d_filtered = d.filter_percentile(0.75,'log2FoldChange',inplace=False)
-    #TODO: Filtered 0 features, leaving 13 of the original 13 features.
+    Filtered 7 features, leaving 21 of the original 28 features.
 Filtering result saved to new object.
+    >>> d_filtered.shape
+    (21, 6)
+    >>> d.shape
+    (28, 6)

-In this case, the object 'd' will remain unchanged, while 'd_filtered' will be a new Filter object which contains our filtered results.
+In this case, the object 'd' remained unchanged, while 'd_filtered' became a new Filter object which contains our filtered results.
 We can continue applying filters sequentially to the same Filter object, or using 'inplace=False' to create a new object at any point.

 Another useful option is to perform an opposite filter.
 When we specify the parameter 'opposite=True' to any filtering function within RNAlysis, the filtering function will be performed in opposite.
 This means that all of the genomic features that were supposed to be filtered out are kept in the object, and the genomic features that were supposed to be kept in the object are filtered out.
 For example, if we now wanted to remove the rows which are below the 25% percentile in the 'log2FoldChange' column, we will use the following code::

     >>> d.filter_percentile(0.25,'log2FoldChange',opposite=True)
-    #TODO: Filtered 5954 features, leaving 17781 of the original 23735 features.
+    #TODO: Filtered 7 features, leaving 21 of the original 28 features.
 Filtered inplace.

 Calling this function without the 'opposite' parameter would have removed all values except the bottom 25% of the 'log2FoldChange' column.
 When specifying 'opposite', we instead throw out the bottom 25% of the 'log2FoldChange' column and keep the rest.